leolani/cltl-knowledgerepresentation/README.md

 ### Test

 Please take a look at the tests provided to get an idea on how to run and use this package.
-For these test, you need a repository on GraphDB called `sandbox`
+For these tests, you need a repository on GraphDB called `sandbox`.
+To run any test you first have to launch GraphDB, and you can run them

 ## To Do

 - Fix logging
+- Move brain_external to brain/infra/api .
+Modify typing in function signatures
 - Update brain to use JSON, not Utterance of other custom classes
-  - fix problem with objects/observations not being added
+    - Fix problem with objects/observations not being added
     - Reason over object id from only vision input
-- Move brain_external to brain/infra/api .
-Modify typing in function signatures
 - Document test as examples of repo functionality
-  - Specify perceptual triples vs conversation triples
+    - Specify perceptual triples vs conversation triples (check thoughts from vision)